GoogleChrome/web.dev/src/site/content/en/blog/quictransport/index.md

 Your public support helps Chrome prioritize features, and shows other browser vendors how critical it is to support them.

-- Be sure you have signed up for the [origin trial](https://developers.chrome.com/origintrials/#/view_trial/-6744140441987317759) to show your interest and provide your domain and contact info.
+- Be sure to sign up for the [origin trial](https://developers.chrome.com/origintrials/#/view_trial/-6744140441987317759) to show your interest and provide your domain and contact info.
 - Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) with `#QuicTransport` and details on where and how you're using it.

 ### General discussion